COMLEX-USA Level 2-CE

 - Do not contain metrics technically designed to be sub-scores

-- May be based on a relatively small number of items, meaning reliability may be considerably lower than for the test overall
+- May be based on a relatively small number of items, meaning reliability of subscores may be lower than the reliability for the entire test

 For more information on interpreting COMLEX-USA scores, refer to the FAQs.